 Submit your website sitemap generated in the previous step to Google Webmasters, and Bing WebMasters.
 Google WebMasters or what is known today as the Google Search Console is an invaluable tool if you want to closely monitor how you are doing in your SEO.
 We won't delve into the details of WebMasters here, but if you are serious about SEO, then you need to make sure you visit Google WebMasters often and understand clearly what's going on.
 These two search engines will be the ones which generate most traffic by far.
 Buying access to a 100 million other directories is probably a waste of money.

-5. Improve your page titles - VIP for Joomla SEO
+9. Improve your page titles - one of the most important Joomla SEO tips

 These are also highly qualified by Google and you should put a description which makes sense, ideally for each page